hannotify/hanno.codes/_drafts/java-24-rolls-out-today.md

 #### More Information

-For more information on this feature, read [JEP 487](https://openjdk.org/jeps/487) or the [full feature description](/2024/09/17/java-23-has-arrived/#jep-481-scoped-values-third-preview) from a previous article.
+For more information on this feature, read [JEP 487](https://openjdk.org/jeps/487) or the [full feature description](https://hanno.codes/2024/09/17/java-23-has-arrived/#jep-481-scoped-values-third-preview) from a previous article.

 ### JEP 488: Primitive Types in Patterns, instanceof and switch (Second Preview)

-TODO
+Pattern matching now supports primitive types in all pattern contexts.
+On top of that, the `instanceof` and `switch` constructs have been extended to also work with all primitive types.

 #### What's Different From Java 23?

-TODO
+Compared to the preview version of this feature in Java 22, nothing was changed or added.
+JEP 488 simply exists to gather more feedback from users.

 #### Preview Warning